gRPC vs Kafka

 ---|---|---|

-Use Case | - Direct communication between services. - Less resource overhead. - Technical aptitude needs to be high to handle all edge cases. | - Indirect communication between services. - More resource overhead. - Relatively less technical aptitude necessary for all edge cases. |
+Use Case | - Direct communication between services. - Less resource overhead. - Technical aptitude needs to be high to handle all edge cases. | - Indirect communication between services. - More resource overhead. - Relatively less technical aptitude necessary for edge cases due to broker-based handling. |

-Latency | Low latency due to direct communication without intermediary hops (single digit millisecond). | Generally low latency (single digit millisecond), but can increase if producers produce more than consumers can consume. |
+Latency | Low latency due to direct communication without intermediary hops (often single-digit ms). | Generally low (single-digit ms), but can increase if producers outpace consumers. |

 Note: Learn more about Throughput vs Latency.